Kiyuiro/keil_build/README.md

 # UV4 Build and Flash Utility
-This command-line utility automates the build and flashing process for UV4 projects.
+This command-line utility automates the build and flashing process(by pyocd) for UV4 projects.
 It supports various options to customize the behavior of the build and flash operations.

 ## Usage
 ```bash